Boot Process

 Boot Loader

-The boot loader source can be found in cookbook/recipes/bootloader/source after a successful build or here.
+The boot loader source can be found in cookbook/recipes/bootloader/source after a successful build or in the Boot Loader repository.

 BIOS Boot